 Increase engagement with contech

-No, that’s not a typo: I don’t mean content but contech, content technology that is the key to turning your readers into listeners.
+No, that’s not a typo: I don’t mean content but contech, content technology that is the key to turning your readers into listeners via audio files.
 When it comes to distributing content to the audience, your primary option is a native audio player that allows you not only to engage and grow your audience in a new way but also provides a complete solution for audio content creation and monetization.

-The way these free players work is really simple: place it anywhere on the page, let it scan the page and automatically add an audio version of the article.
+The way these text to speech players work is really simple: place it anywhere on the page, let it scan the page and automatically add a high-quality audio version of the article.
 Ample customization allows the player to fully adapt to the site’s look and feel without hurting the website user experience, and even to continue playing while the reader is away from it, freeing them to go through other content while they listen.
-As such, the player is a big part of the retention strategy of many big-time publishers who are looking to seize on new opportunities by satisfying their readers’ appetite for listening to articles.
+As such, the player is a big part of the retention strategy of many big-time publishers who are looking to seize on new opportunities audio files offer by satisfying their readers’ appetite for listening to articles.

 If you want to turn articles into audio, there’s also the option of skills or actions – capabilities that enable intelligent voice assistants to connect to specific hardware and software and perform certain tasks.
 As more and more daily tasks are moving away from the keyboard and finding a home in our vocal cords, so does it make perfect sense to amplify your content through smart speakers, smartphones, and any other smart device (including cars) that leverage voice assistants.
 These are basically voice apps that make the virtual assistant smarter but are more demanding to develop and implement.